SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

 First, you need to define, how to open and close the Pitstop MFD in *Assetto Corsa Competizione*.
-If the standard keyboard mapping is used, this will be the "P" and the "Insert" keys on the keyboard.
+If the standard keyboard mapping is used, this will be the "p" and the "Insert" keys on the keyboard.

 	openPitstopMFD: *openHotkey*; closePitstopMFD: *closeHotkey*;
 	pitstopMFDMode: Event | Input | Play | Raw | Default